 - From Roncesvalles: You have to take a taxi from Roncesvalles to St Jean Pied de Port.
-The taxi should cost about 30 euros.
 Some people hitch-hike this part of the trip.

 - From Pamplona: Take a bus from Pamplona to Roncesvalles and then a taxi to St Jean Pied de Port.
 To avoid the taxi option, go the long way around, heading to San Sebastián and following the directions from there.